danielsaidi/Vandelay/README.md

 ### Cocoapods

-Vandelay is available through [CocoaPods](http://cocoapods.org).
-To install Vandelay, simply add the following line to your Podfile:
+Vandelay is available through [CocoaPods](http://cocoapods.org/).
+Just add the following line to your Podfile and run `pod install` to add it to your project.

 ```ruby
 pod "Vandelay"
 ```

 ### Dropbox

-Dropbox support is installed as a separate pod.
-To install VandelayDropbox, add this line to the
+Dropbox support is added as a separate pod.
+To install VandelayDropbox, just add the following line to your Podfile:
-Podfile:

 ```ruby
 pod "VandelayDropbox"
 ```

 ## Versioning

-Vandelay versions < 1.0.0 will have breaking changes between minor versions.
-This means that e.g.
-Vandelay 0.3 will not be compatible with Vandelay 0.2.
+Versions < 1.0.0 will have breaking changes between minor versions, so Vandelay 0.3.0 will probably not be compatible with Vandelay 0.2.0.